 Requirements to move forward with driver setup:

-- BlackWire Driver Manager Installed and setup to your account
+- BlackWire Driver Manager Installed on the project and linked to your account

 - Un-assigned BlackWire License Key from the My Licenses section